ben-jacobson/Remora-STM32F4xx-PIO/README.md

 - Software PWM yet to be ported.
 - Encoder modules yet to be ported.
 - Linker scripts to be built for range of F4xx builds
+- Turns out, refactoring our CONTROL_METHOD build flags was due to a silly error where I didn't inherit the right build flags.
+Check with the guys and see what they think should be the standard across multiple builds.
+- ADC - move MSP init code into class
+- Clear up conflict in DMA IRQs between SPI and Ethernet comms modules, just some simple include guarding will suffice.
+- Test out differnet clock config code, what's different between the boards?
+- Test code to clear up:
+    - Alternate clock config for testing.
+    - Extra DMA and SPI callback functions

 # Wiznet W5500 connection
 - PA_5: SCK